-- first-time registered students have priority access to the course's group registration;
+- first-time registered student has priority access to the course's group registration;

-- a students can re-sit assessment task 1 to obtain a passing grade without attending the course's learning activities or other assessment tasks.
+- student can re-sit assessment task 1 without participation in the course's other learning activities.

 If there are special reasons, the examiner may grant the student exemption from the obligation to participate in certain compulsory teaching or completion of compulsory parts.
 The student can then be assigned a compensation assignment.